 So I am representing it as a column vector and by span means that I am allowing any scalar multiplication okay by span means any vector which is of the form alpha times 1 0 where alpha is any real number.
-So if you think on this for a second, you will realise that I am talking of this whole real axis which runs from - infinity to + infinity.
+So if you think on this for a second, you will realise that I am talking of this whole real axis which is from - infinity to + infinity.
 And let us consider another vector subspace, which is given by span of 0, 1.

-So similarly, span of 0, 1 will be the vectors which lie on this y axis or the vertical axis.
-Now as you can see that if I consider any point x y in this R 2 or in a two-dimensional Euclidean space, then I can write this point x y as x times 1, 0 + y times 0 1.
-So for any real number x and y, I have shown that any point in R 2 can be written as a scalar times 1, 0 + a scalar times 0, 1.
+So similarly, span of 0, 1 will be the vector which lie on this y axis or the vertical axis.
+Now that you can see that if I consider any point x y in this R 2 or in a two-dimensional Euclidean space, then I can write this point x y as x times 1, 0 + y times 0 1.
+So for any real number x and y, I have shown that any point in R 2 can be written as a scalar times 1 0 + scalar times 0 1.

 So this first part, as we can see that this part belongs to V 1 and this part belongs to V 2.
 Now all that remains to show is that the only point which is common to both V 1 and V 2 is nothing but the origin of the 2-dimensional Euclidean space, so we will show it now.
-Let us suppose that there is a point x 1, y 1 which lies in intersection of V 1 and V 2.
+Let us suppose that there is a point x 1, Y 1 which lies in intersection of V 1 and V 2.

-This implies that if x 1 belongs to V 1 intersection V 2, then this point x 1, y 1 should belong to V 1 and x 1, y 1 should belong to V 2.
-But if x 1, y 1 belongs to V 1, then from here we have another implication that x 1, y 1 is of the form from scalar times 1, 0.
-And from here, we have the implication that x 1, y 1 is of the form beta times, some scalar beta times 0, 1.
+This implies that if x 1 belongs to V 1 intersection V 2, then this point x 1, Y 1 should belong to V 1 and x 1, Y 1 should belong to V 2.
+But if x 1, Y 1 belongs to V 1, then from here we have another implication that x 1, Y 1 is of the form from scalar times 1 0.
+And from here, we have the implication that x 1, Y 1 is of the form beta times sum scalar beta times 0 1.

 So from here I have actually this point has to set 4 simultaneous linear equations, and what are those 4 simultaneous linear equations, this is true and this is also true.
+So 4 simultaneous linear equations that my point x 1 Y 1 has to satisfy our x 1 is equal to alpha, x 2 is equal to 0 and x 2 is equal to beta of.